rpuntaie/dotfiles/readme.rst

    cd r
    USR=u PW=p HST=u121 IP2=1.121 DSK=/dev/sda DOTS=fjVcp bash rollarch

+The variables can be sourced from a file, of course.

 After changing or adding a file to the ``dotfiles`` one must run

 .. code:: sh